lovindata/easyeda/README.md

 # Logbook (🙏😣 Work still in progress...)

+- Setup database and start coding for EloData authentication (😼 HERE AT THE MOMENT 😼)
+  - See TODO on controller

 - Finalize migration
   - Rework the already in-place UTs
     - Issue with combined AsyncFreeSpec + `withObjectMocked => Unit` (PAUSED)